jonassjoh/dspW245/README.md

 # dspW245

-A Python3 library used to interface with the D-Link DSP-W245.
+A Python3 library used to interface with the D-Link DSP-W245 and DSP-W115.

 The library is somewhat lacking in terms of what it can do.
 It could be expanded to support more operations.
 It could also be refactored to look